abrennec/lecture_theo_bg_audio_graphics/readme.md

 * Quality of the result
 * Technical accuracy (i.e., consistent naming conventions, correct spelling, clean folders (no log files), etc.)
 * Presentation in class (informal)
+* Documentation (one pager that briefly outlines your artistic approach, learnings during the course, how you relate audio and graphics in your final project, and final reflection)

 # Learning Content